conformal/coinvoice-plugins/woocommerce/README.md

 "Payment Received".
 At this point the widget is awaiting confirmations.
 Once all 6 confirmations have been seen the widget will change once more to confirm the entire payment.
-The order status will go from "on-hold" (not paid yet) to "Pending" (payment arived on network) to "Processing" (6 blockchain confirmations) during this process.
+The order status will go from "on-hold" (not paid yet) to "Pending" (payment arrived on network) to "Processing" (6 block chain confirmations) during this process.

 NOTE: Conformal Systems can assist in obtaining testnet bitcoins in order to